WAH-share/FTWL/README.md

 [2025-02-23] Rev 1.1 Topic 3-5: Add link-info empty buffer.

 ##
-## :heavy_check_mark:Arduino IDE and MCU-Dude
+## Arduino IDE and MCUdude
-A tutorial on How to setup Arduino IDE to work with MCUDude.
+A tutorial on How to setup Arduino IDE to work with MCUdude.
-  > Tutorial tentang bagaimana mengatur IDE Arduino digunakan dengan MCUDude.
+  > Tutorial tentang bagaimana mengatur IDE Arduino digunakan dengan MCUdude.

 [2025-01-30] First release.

 ##
-## :heavy_check_mark:M128-Learning Board
+## M128 Learning Board
 A tutorial on How to use : the _M128 Learning Board_ created by TooPayz.
   > Tutorial tentang bagaimana cara menggunakan : _M128 Learning Board_ yang dibuat oleh toopayz.